RohanAlexander/telling_stories_with_data/_book/43-mrp.md

 ### Survey data

 The first step is that we need to actually get the survey data.
-Go to their website:https://www.voterstudygroup.org and then you're looking for 'Nationscape' and then a button along the lines of 'Get the latest Nationscape data'.
+Go to their website: https://www.voterstudygroup.org and then you are looking for 'Nationscape' and then a button along the lines of 'Get the latest Nationscape data'.
 To get the dataset, you need to fill out a form, which they will process and then email you.
 There is a real person on the other side of this form, and so your request could take a few days.

-Once you get access you'll want to download the .dta files.
+Once you get access you will want to download the .dta files.
 Nationscape conducted many surveys and so there are many files.
 The filename is the reference date, and so 'ns20200625' refers to 25 June 2020, which is the one that we will use here.
-(This data is not mine to share, which is why I'll refer)

 We can read in '.dta' files using the `haven` package [@citehaven].
-I've based this code on that written by Alen Mitrovski, Xiaoyan Yang, Matthew Wankiewicz, which is available here: https://github.com/matthewwankiewicz/US_election_forecast.
+This code is based on that of Alen Mitrovski, Xiaoyan Yang, Matthew Wankiewicz: https://github.com/matthewwankiewicz/US_election_forecast.